 Management of adverse reactions may require interruption of LENVIMA therapy (see Table 1 and 7 WARNINGS AND PRECAUTIONS).
-Upon resolution/improvement of an adverse reaction, treatment should be resumed at a reduced dose as suggested in Table 2 for DTC, Table 3 for RCC, Table 4 for HCC or Table 5 for Endometrial Carcinoma.
+Upon resolution/improvement of an adverse reaction, treatment should be resumed at a reduced dose as suggested in Table 2 for DTC, Table 3 for RCC and EC, or Table 4 for HCC.